Foolproof Instant Pot Long-Grain Rice – Fast & Easy!

 I’ve found I can cook several cups of rice at the same time in my Instant Pot using the same cooking/natural release time.
 Then I can season portions of the leftover cooked rice individually for different flavors to serve throughout the week.

-That’s the whole premise of Planned Leftovers.
-It’s the way I’m able to serve Homemade Meals Daily the EASY Way!
+That’s the whole premise of Planned Leftovers, and how I’m able to serve Homemade Meals Daily the EASY Way

 My list of different ways to serve the rice is at the bottom of this post.
 But for now let me show you how to cook rice FAST in an Instant Pot.